 Keep it simple.

 Guess, if you have to.
-Just get a sentence or two down about the main action of each chapter, to keep the story moving forward.
+While three or four sentences is better for a proposal, just get a sentence or two down about the main action of each chapter if you can.

 The chapter itself ended up being 7000 words (in the first draft).
 Because I didn’t know the extent of the manuscript material I was to discover, when I wrote the chapter outlines, I kept it to one sentence.
 This is all fine – things will change with your manuscript, but you need some kind of blueprint or map to make a good start!